rudidude86/gura-lang.github.io/documents/Function.md

 It composes of a declaration and a body with an assignment operator, and the declaration is made up with an identifier and an argument list.

-The body must a single expression.
+The body must be a single expression.
 If you want to describe more than one expression, you have to use a Block expression embracing them like following.